 Sets the allowed ciphers to be offered to the server.
 List the cipher names in a comma-separated list.
 For example:

 '''

 --ciphers seed-cbc@ssh.com,aes256-cbc

 '''

+Value any allows all supported algorithms.
 Enter help as the value to view the currently supported cipher names.